Professor Jock Findlay AO, PhD DSc FSRB FSSR (USA)

 2014-2015 – Past President, Society for Study of Reproduction (USA)

-Professor Jock Findlay joined the Prince Henry’s Institute (now Hudson Institute of Medical Research) in 1979 and leads the Ovarian Biology Laboratory.
+Professor Jock Findlay joined the Prince Henry’s Institute (now Hudson Institute of Medical Research) in 1979 and is a Fellow of the Academy of Health and Medical Science (FAHMS).
 Jock has published over 280 research papers and received multiple awards and accolades for his work.

 A major theme of his research has been in understanding how fertility in women is related to the function of their ovaries, exploring how healthy eggs are formed, stored and released.